Skip to main content

 About the Section

-Combatting the Dangers of International Human Smuggling, Trafficking, and Related Immigration Crimes
+Combatting Transnational Human Smuggling, Trafficking, and Related Immigration Crimes

-HRSP investigates and prosecutes complex international smuggling, trafficking, and related immigration offenses that undermine the integrity of our nation's borders and our national security.
-This work is largely centered on Joint Task Force Alpha (JTFA), the Department’s lead effort in combating high-impact human smuggling and trafficking committed by cartels and Transnational Criminal Organizations (TCOs).
+HRSP investigates and prosecutes complex international smuggling, trafficking, and related immigration offenses that undermine public safety, border security, and national security.
+Central to this work is Joint Task Force Alpha (JTFA), the Department’s lead effort in combatting high-impact human smuggling and trafficking committed by cartels and Transnational Criminal Organizations (TCOs).
 A highly successful partnership between the Department of Justice and the Department of Homeland Security (DHS), JTFA investigates and prosecutes human smuggling and trafficking and related immigration crimes that impact public safety and border security.
 JTFA’s mission is to target the leaders and organizers of Cartels and TCOs involved in human smuggling and trafficking throughout the Americas.
-JTFA targets the most prolific and dangerous human smuggling and trafficking groups operating not only in Mexico and the Northern Triangle countries of Guatemala, El Salvador, and Honduras, but also in Canada, the Caribbean and the maritime border, and elsewhere.
+JTFA targets the most prolific and dangerous human smuggling and trafficking groups operating not only in Mexico and the Northern Triangle countries of Guatemala, El Salvador, and Honduras, but also in Canada, the Caribbean, the maritime border, and elsewhere.

 Ensuring Accountability for Human Rights Violations and Related Immigration Crimes